reactiveui/website/input/docs/handbook/scheduling/index.md

 # When should I care about scheduling

 You should try to attempt to remove all sources of concurrency other than scheduling via RxApp.
-This isn't always possible, but threads created via "new Thread()" or "Task.Run" can't be controlled in a unit test.
-The most straightforward way to fix these is by replacing them with "Observable.Start":
+This isn't always possible, but threads created via `new Thread()` or `Task.Run` can't be controlled in a unit test.
+The most straightforward way to fix these is by replacing them with `Observable.Start`:

 ### Old